MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 and `JFrog Artifactory <https://jfrog.com/artifactory/>`_.

-Such environment setup facilitates continuous integration (CI) and continuous delivery (CD), which improves productivity across your development ecosystem, by automatically building modules when source code changes, saving build results, reproducing builds and archiving binary modules.
+Such environment setup facilitates continuous integration (CI) and continuous delivery (CD), which improves productivity across your development ecosystem, by automatically:

+* building modules when source code changes
+* saving build results
+* reproducing builds
+* archiving binary modules

+The tutorial should take 2 hours to complete.

 Intended Audience
 -----------------